sean-johnston/pico-6502/README.md

 You can nest if conditions.

-You can substitue values in the define, into the text.
+You can substitute values in the define, into the text.
 You can do this by putting the following in the text:

     ${key-to-define}